ayrna/orca/doc/orca-tutorial-2.md

 ## Loading the dataset and performing some preliminary experiments

-First of all, we are going to load the dataset and examine the label for some of the patterns.
+First, we are going to load the dataset and examine the label for some of the patterns.
 ```MATLAB
 >> trainMelanoma = load('../exampledata/10-fold/melanoma-5classes-abcd-100/matlab/train_melanoma-5classes-abcd-100.2');
 >> testMelanoma = load('../exampledata/10-fold/melanoma-5classes-abcd-100/matlab/test_melanoma-5classes-abcd-100.2');